anuraghazra/anuraghazra.github.io/content/case-studies/002-evolution-aquerium.md

 ## BaseAgent Class

-BaseAgent class handles all the logic for update, render and physics, it's the heart of the codebase. the basic idea is to give each and every `agent` some basic traits like `health`, `radius`, `maxSpeed`, `maxSpeed` etc etc.
+BaseAgent class handles all the logic for the update, render, and physics, it's the heart of the codebase. the basic idea is to give each `agent` some essential traits like `health`, `radius`, `maxSpeed`, `maxSpeed` etc etc.

 > see the full BaseAgent class's [code at github](https://github.com/anuraghazra/EvolutionAquerium/blob/master/src/js/BaseAgent.js#L15)